 Gary Cahill and Phil Jagielka are players with immense potential, no doubt, but are inexperienced (considering they never played at the WC before), while the back-up options don’t exude enough confidence either, as neither Phil Jones nor Chris Smalling have been convincing for Manchester United this season, which leaves defence as the weak-link of this team.

 England supporters who will be joining the carnival in Brazil should be aware of their locations, where are they going, ahead for potential future games in the later stages of the tournament.
 A car hire company Hertz has provided all the information in this superb info graphic where locations of England games at each stage of the competition, dates, kick off times and the nearest place you can get yourself a hire car, are mentioned in great details.
+Here are the things to do in somerset that can be enjoyed while driving the rental car.

 Can England win the World Cup?
 It will be difficult but fans can expect the team to cause few upsets this year.